-Remember that all attendees seeking an autograph must wait in line, and skipping the line or holding a spot for another person is not allowed, and will result in removal from the session.
+- All attendees seeking an autograph must wait in line; skipping the line or holding a spot for another person is not allowed and will result in removal from the autographing session.

 - Posted game schedules are subject to change based on system performance connectivity (for multiplayer situations), and other technical difficulties beyond the control of the staff.

-- Additionally, we have some imported Japanese games.
-If you can’t figure out how to navigate the menu and start a game, ask a Video Gaming room staffer for assistance.
+- Some games may have instructions in Japanese.
+If you can’t figure out how to navigate the menu or start a game, ask a Video Gaming room staffer for assistance.

 Card and Board Gaming

-- If there is a dispute concerning game rules, please ask a staffer for assistance.
+- If there is a dispute concerning game rules, please ask a convention staff member for assistance.

-- All games are available to attendees, uness already being used by another person.
+- All games are available to attendees, unless already being used by another person.

-- Attendees are allowed only one game at a time in order to allow other people to play.
+- Attendees are allowed only one game at a time.

-- Cards in the Sandbox Magic and Yu-Gi-Oh!
-Games are not allowed to be taken outside of the Card and Board Gaming area.
+- Games and their components are not allowed to be taken outside of the Card and Board Gaming area.
 Damaging and/or stealing games will not be tolerated and may result in removal from the convention.

 In order to comply with local laws and ordinances, as well as convention policy, certain items may not be sold in the Artist’s Alley or Dealer’s Room under any circumstances.
-If a prohibited item is found, the dealer will be asked to remove that item and may (usually only after multiple incidents), at the discretion of the respective department head and/or the convention chair or vice-chair, be ejected from the convention.
+Violators of this policy will be asked to remove the item of question and at the discretion of the respective department head and/or the Convention Chair or Vice Chair, may be asked to leave the convention.

 A product is prohibited from sale if it: